MBrosik/rummikub/README.md

 # Rummikub

 ## About
-Clone of the 2d multiplayer game called rummikub
+Clone of the 2d multiplayer game called rummikub.

 ## Interface